 What are the advantages of controlled atmosphere containers for perishable goods?

-Controlled atmosphere containers enhance refrigerated transport by regulating internal conditions to slow down ripening.
+Controlled atmosphere containers enhance refrigerated transport by regulating internal conditions to slow down ripening of perishable cargo.
 This preserves perishable goods during long-distance journeys, extending their shelf life.

 What are the challenges in container stacking, and how are they addressed?